conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 format, the recommendation is to contact the publisher and ask them to provide the sources in a way/format that can be consumed programmatically.

-As a final options, In case of needing those binaries to use them as a "build require" for some library, we will consider following the approach of adding it as a system recipe (`<build_require>/system`) and making those binaries available in the CI machines (if the license allows it).
+As a final option, in case you need to use those binaries as a "build require" for some library, we will consider adding it as a system recipe (`<build_require>/system`) and making those binaries available in the CI machines (if the license allows it).

 ## Supported Versions